Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 ISS ESG Rating

-The above insights also help in answering some common questions that institutional investors and portfolio managers come across during their investment process into their ESG portfolios.
+The above also answers some of the common questions that institutional investors and portfolio managers face during their ESG integration into their portfolios.

 Frequently Asked Questions

-Refinitiv is an ESG ratings provider with an independent ESG scoring methodology that is designed to provide consistent, accurate ratings for green bond issuers and other organisations looking to demonstrate their commitment to sustainability.
-Refinitiv ESG scores combine both quantitative analyses of publicly available information with qualitative assessments from a team of experienced analysts who specialise in environmental, social, and governance issues.
-This ensures that the rating reflects the most up-to-date information about a company’s sustainability practices while also taking into account any potential risks associated with green investments.
+LSEG is an ESG rating agency with an independent ESG scoring methodology to provide consistent and accurate ratings for green bond issuers and other organisations to demonstrate their sustainability commitment.
+LSEG ESG scores combine quantitative analysis of public information with qualitative assessment from a team of analysts who are experts in environmental, social and governance issues.
+This ensures the rating reflects the latest information on a company’s sustainability practices and the risks associated with green investments.

 Sustainalytics provides an independent ESG rating methodology that combines quantitative analyses of publicly available data with qualitative assessments from experienced analysts who specialise in environmental, social, and governance issues.
 This ensures that ratings reflect up-to-date information about a company’s sustainability practices while also taking into account any potential risks associated with green investments.